Tappestry Web Bookmarklet Released, Update Now Available from the Apple App Store

 Float Research Shows How Mobile Agriculture is Gaining Ground in North America

-Ninety-four percent of farmers own a smartphone or a mobile phone, according to the latest research reports on mobile agriculture from Float senior analyst Gary Woodill and Float managing director Chad Udell.
+Ninety-four percent of farmers own a smartphone or a mobile phone, according to the latest research reports on cellular agriculture from Float senior analyst Gary Woodill and Float managing director Chad Udell.

 While the use of mobile technology for agriculture has existed for nearly a decade in other parts of the world, it has only recently begun to take ground in North America.